deanosaurx/gcp-foundation/README.md

-# acme-foundations
+# gcp-foundations
-Example terraform foundation for imaginary ACME organization based on https://cloud.google.com/docs/terraform/best-practices-for-terraform
+Example terraform foundation for imaginary organization based on https://cloud.google.com/docs/terraform/best-practices-for-terraform
 This example repository shows how you can deploy foundation resources (folders, projects, VPCs, etc.) in an organization.
 This is a `green field` type of deployment that assumes that you are starting off with an empty organization and a superadmin user.
 The goal of this repo is to deploy and manage all the resources using [Terraform Cloud](https://app.terraform.io/)